Journal-Tree/Journal-Tree/README.md

 ## Wrapping Up

 The story of Journal Tree is just beginning.
-We're excited to see how this tool evolves and contributes to promoting mental health awareness and
+We're excited to see how this tool evolves and contributes to promoting mental health awareness and personal growth.
+Stay tuned for more as we continue to branch out!